tiredofit/docker-freepbx/README.md

 Login to the web server and enter in your admin username, admin password, and email address and start configuring the system!

+*To set credentials for the first time navigate to `http://<your-ip-address>/admin/config.php` and fill out the form for initial user and server setup.*

 # Configuration

 ### Data-Volumes